-TENTH: From time to time any of the provisions of this certificate of incorporation may be amended, altered, or repealed, and other provisions authorized by the laws of the State of Delaware at the time in force may be added or inserted in the manner and at the time prescribed by said laws, and all rights at any time conferred upon the stockholders of the Corporation by this certificate of incorporation are granted subject to the provision of this Article TENTH, except that Articles SIXTH, SEVENTH, EIGHTH, NINTH and this Article TENTH shall not be altered, amended or repealed and no provision inconsistent therewith shall be adopted without the affirmative vote of the holders of at least eighty percent (80%) of the voting power of all the stock of the Corporation entitled to vote generally in the election of directors, voting together as a single class.
+TENTH: From time to time any of the provisions of this certificate of incorporation may be amended, altered, or repealed, and other provisions authorized by the laws of the State of Delaware at the time in force may be added or inserted in the manner and at the time prescribed by said laws, and all rights at any time conferred upon the stockholders of the Corporation by this certificate of incorporation are granted subject to the provision of this Article TENTH.

-IN WITNESS WHEREOF, DELCATH SYSTEMS, INC. has caused this Amended and Restated Certificate of Incorporation to be executed and acknowledged by M. S. Koly, its President and CEO this day of , 2000.
+IN WITNESS WHEREOF, DELCATH SYSTEMS, INC. has caused this Amended and Restated Certificate of Incorporation to be executed and acknowledged by M. S. Koly, its President and CEO this \\\\\ day of \\\\\, 2000.